strimzi/strimzi.github.io/_posts/2019-04-17-accessing-kafka-part-1.md

 Kafka has its own discovery protocol.
 When a Kafka client is connecting to the Kafka cluster, it first connects to any broker which is member of the cluster and asks it for _metadata_ for one or more topics.
-These _metadata_ contain the information about the topics, its partitions and brokers which are responsible for them.
+These _metadata_ contain the information about the topics, its partitions and brokers which host these partitions.
 All brokers should have these data for the whole cluster because they are all synced through Zookeeper.
 Therefore it doesn't matter to which broker the client connected as first - all of them will give it the same response.